Year - 2026

 south of Jasper, Alberta (next four photos)

 Enjoy a leisurely breakfast at the Crossing Resort's restaurant.
-We will load up our charter motorcoach and depart at 9:00am for our return northbound trip up the Icefield Parkway making a few stops for photos along the way.
+We will load up our charter motorcoach and depart at 7:00am for our return northbound trip up the Icefield Parkway making a number of stops for photos along the way.
 Count the number of 'wild' Elk & Moose wandering through the forest.
-We plan to arrive in the town of Jasper by 11:30am.
-This will give you an hour to explore this town or what is left of it after the fire.
-It is unclear how many buildings were destoryed during the recent forest fires but we know the Via Rail Depot is still standing.
+We plan to arrive in the town of Jasper by 9:45am.
+This will give you an hour to explore some of Jasper before we depart onboard the Skeena passenger train.

 As the Skeena heads westbound out of Jasper we will retrace our route that we took on The Canadian for the first 69 miles until we reach the junction with the Prince George line.
 We continue to follow the Fraser River for the next 184 miles all the way to Prince George.
 Our train will cross over the river on three large bridges as the tracks twist and turn through the dense forests and along the shores of several lakes following the Cariboo Mountains.
 The tracks cross over many other smaller rivers during today's journey.
 Finally we arrive in Prince George at 7:08pm.
-We transfer to the ***Courtyard hotel.
-The Courtyard has a restaurant.
+We transfer to the 3 star Courtyard Hotel.
+The Courtyard Hotel does have a restaurant for dinner.
 Our train will park for the night at the station.

 🍽 breakfast